nahid18/nahid18/README.md

 hi there 👋

-- ⚡ clinical and experimental therapeutics, bioinformatics PHD student at USC
+- ⚡ clinical and experimental therapeutics, bioinfo PHD student at USC
 - 📖 biochem and mol bio
 - 💻 programming, soccer, f1, cats